BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 Source code for ICUS 2021 ***best paper*** : Mutual Pose Recognition Based on Multiple Cues in Multi-robot Systems.
 <img src="https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/blob/main/img/system_overview.png" >

+Developed by Junyi Ma, Beijing Institute of Technology.

 ## Publication
 If you use our implementation in your academic work, please cite the corresponding [paper](https://ieeexplore.ieee.org/document/9641141):
 ```